Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 • How accurately does the KPI reflect and predict business performance?
 If everything is on track but the KPI is not, ask whether it is truly a key performance metric.

 Is there something you can actually do to change the trajectory of this metric?
 If not, it is likely not the right metric to feature.
-The KPIs on your business intelligence dashboard should drive decisions.
+The KPIs on your dashboard should tell you what to do next, not just what happened.

 • Can at least some of the events the KPI measures be influenced by the business?